-Be sure to set your own BucketName and File parameter to match the desired bucket and file you want.
+To do so, be sure to set your BucketName and File parameter to match the desired bucket and file you want.

 Uploading Files Directly to S3 Glacier with the AWS CLI

-Finally, you can use the AWS CLI to upload objects directly to S3 Glacier.
+Finally, you can use the AWS CLI to upload objects directly to Amazon S3 Glacier.

 1Make sure you have installed the AWS CLI.

-2Use the following command to upload a file to S3 Glacier:
+2Use the following command to upload a file to Amazon S3 Glacier:

 aws s3 cp myfile.jpg s3://my-bucket --storage-class GLACIER